josedumoura/josedumoura/README.md

-## Opa,  me chamo José Eduardo👋
+## Hello World, I'm José Eduardo👋

-- 🔭 Hoje trabalho como estagiário back-end
+- 🔭 I work as a back-end developer.
-- 🌱 Estudando C++, Delphi e Python
+- 🌱 Learning C++, Delphi and Python.
+- 🎯 Focused on learning everything about new technologies.

 <div>
   <a href="https://github.com/josedumoura">